 If Call of Duty: Black Ops stays on its course and potentially outsells Modern Warfare 2, it … Read more

-Editors' note: This post was updated November 6, 2013, with eight new games.
+Editors' note: This post was updated December 20, 2013, with five new games.

 New iPads are here at last.
 Wondering which games to buy?
 Well, we've taken our best shot at putting together a list of top titles that we feel meet the criteria for a good iPad game.